chisophugis/lbd/source/backendstructure.rst

 Add Cpu0DAGToDAGISel class
 --------------------------

-We have introduced the IR DAG to machine instruction DAG transformation in the previous section.
+The IR DAG to machine instruction DAG transformation is introduced in the previous section.
 Now, let's check what IR DAG node the file ch3.bc has.
 List ch3.ll as follows,